gtunes-dev/fspulse/README.md

 # FsPulse

 FsPulse is a command-line tool designed to capture the state of directories and detect changes over time.
 It records file and directory metadata, tracking additions, deletions, and modifications.
-FsPulse supports both **shallow scans**, which compare file metadata, and **deep scans**, which compute file hashes to detect content changes even when metadata remains unchanged.
+FsPulse optionally computes MD5 hashes of file contents to detect changes even if metadata remains unchanged.
+Additionally, FsPulse can validate file contents by examining and decoding their contents.
+Validation is currently limited to `.flac` audio files, using the [`claxon`](https://github.com/ruuda/claxon) crate.

 ## Overview

-FsPulse organizes data into structured entities, each identified by a unique ID that appears in reports and can be used as input for other commands:

-- **Root Path**: A directory registered for scanning
-- **Scan**: A snapshot of the directory’s state at a given time
-- **Entry**: A file or directory recorded in a scan
-- **Change**: A modification detected between scans

-Scans can be **shallow** (metadata-based) or **deep** (including file content hashing).
-Deep scans allow detection of changes due to bit rot, corruption, or manual modification when timestamps and sizes remain the same.
+FsPulse organizes information into four structured entities:

+- **Roots:**
+  Directories explicitly scanned with FsPulse.
+Each root corresponds to a unique path on your filesystem and serves as a starting point for scans.

+- **Scans:**
+  Snapshots capturing the state of a root directory at a specific point in time.
+Scans record detailed metadata about every file and directory encountered.

+- **Items:**
+  Files or directories identified within a scan.
+Each item maintains metadata, including path, file size, timestamps, and optionally, content hashes and validation status.

+- **Changes:**
+  Modifications detected between consecutive scans, including additions, deletions, and modifications of items within a root.

-By default, FsPulse stores its database in the same directory as the binary.
-However, you can specify a different location using the `--dbpath` option.
+FsPulse stores scan data in a SQLite database named `fspulse.db`.
+By default, this database is located in your home directory (`~/` on Unix-based systems, `%USERPROFILE%\` on Windows).
+You can optionally specify a different database location using the `--db-path` parameter.

 ## Installation